-Borrowers might choose a fixed-rate loan to lock in a low interest rate.
-Borrowers select these types of loans when interest rates are low and they want to lock in the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a favorable rate.
+Borrowers can choose a fixed-rate loan in order to lock in a low rate.
+Borrowers choose fixed-rate loans because interest rates are low and they wish to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
 Call Reliance Mortgage Service, Inc at 562 320-0510 to learn more.

-There are many types of Adjustable Rate Mortgages.
-Generally, the interest rates on ARMs are based on a federal index.
-A few of these are: the 6-month Certificate of Deposit (CD) rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in a great number of varieties.
+Generally, the interest rates for ARMs are determined by a federal index.
+A few of these are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-Most ARM programs feature a "cap" that protects you from sudden monthly payment increases.
-Some ARMs can't increase more than two percent per year, regardless of the underlying interest rate.
-Sometimes an ARM has a "payment cap" that guarantees your payment can't go above a fixed amount over the course of a given year.
-Most ARMs also cap your interest rate over the duration of the loan.
+Most ARM programs feature a cap that protects you from sudden monthly payment increases.
+Some ARMs won't increase more than 2% per year, regardless of the underlying interest rate.
+Sometimes an ARM has a "payment cap" which guarantees that your payment will not increase beyond a fixed amount in a given year.
+Most ARMs also cap your rate over the life of the loan.

-ARMs usually start at a very low rate that usually increases as the loan ages.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is set for three or five years.
+ARMs usually start at a very low rate that may increase as the loan ages.
+You've likely heard of 5/1 or 3/1 ARMs.
+For these loans, the initial rate is set for three or five years.
 It then adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
-These loans are usually best for borrowers who expect to move in three or five years.
-These types of adjustable rate loans are best for borrowers who plan to move before the initial lock expires.
+These loans are fixed for 3 or 5 years, then adjust after the initial period.
+Loans like this are best for people who anticipate moving within three or five years.
+These types of ARMs most benefit people who will sell their house or refinance before the initial lock expires.

 Have questions about mortgage loans?
 Call us at 562 320-0510.
 We answer questions about different types of loans every day.